 - Information rights for employees: Employees will be able to request information about their pay and how it compares to colleagues doing the same work or work ‘of equal value’.
 They’ll also be able to ask about the criteria used to determine career and pay progression, which must be fair and gender-neutral.
 Employers will have to provide this information within a reasonable timeframe.

 - Gender pay gap reporting: Employers with over 100 employees will have to report on their gender pay gap every three years, and those with 250+ employees will need to report annually.
-If a pay gap of 5% or more is uncovered in any job category, they must correct it within six months or carry out a joint pay assessment with workers’ representatives.
+If an unjustified pay gap of 5% or more is uncovered in any job category, they must correct it within six months or carry out a joint pay assessment with workers’ representatives.

-- Access to justice for employees: The directive also introduces compensation for workers who have experienced pay discrimination and sanctions for discriminatory employers.
+- Access to justice for employees: The Directive also introduces compensation for workers who have experienced pay discrimination and sanctions for discriminatory employers.
 Importantly, it shifts the burden of proof from the employee to the employer in pay discrimination cases.

-You can learn more about the directive and how it will impact European employers here.
+You can learn more about the Directive and how it will impact European employers here.

-Pay transparency directive implementation by country [last updated June 2025]
+Pay transparency directive implementation by country [last updated April 2026]

 The 27 EU member states are not all starting from the same position.
 Some countries already have pretty extensive pay transparency legislation in place, while others only have broad rules prohibiting pay discrimination based on gender.
 Below, we’ll discuss the latest information we have on the state of transposition in each country, plus any relevant existing legislation.